 The Company has an investment in LSV Asset Management (LSV), a registered investment advisor that provides investment advisory services primarily to institutions, including pension plans and investment companies.
 LSV is currently an investment sub-advisor for a limited number of SEI-sponsored investment products.
-The Company's partnership interest in LSV as of June 30, 2024 was 38.6 %.
+The Company's partnership interest in LSV as of June 30, 2024 September 30, 2024 was 38.6%.
 The Company accounts for its interest in LSV using the equity method because of its less than 50% ownership.
 The Company's interest in the net assets of LSV is reflected in Investment in unconsolidated affiliate on the accompanying Consolidated Balance Sheets and its interest in the earnings of LSV is reflected in Equity in earnings of unconsolidated affiliate on the accompanying Consolidated Statements of Operations.

-At June 30, 2024, the Company's total investment in LSV was \$ 53,223 .
+At June 30, 2024 September 30, 2024, the Company's total investment in LSV was \$53,223 \$49,675.
+The Company's investment includes advances provided to LSV related to their working capital accounts.
 The Company receives partnership distributions from LSV on a quarterly basis.
-The Company received partnership distributions from LSV of \$ 71,478 and \$ 61,452 in the six months ended June 30, 2024 and 2023, respectively.
+The Company received partnership distributions from LSV of \$71,478 \$112,476 and \$61,452 \$100,252 in the six nine months ended June 30, 2024 September 30, 2024 and 2023, respectively.
 As such, the Company considers these distribution payments as returns on investment rather than returns of the Company's original investment in LSV and has therefore classified the associated cash inflows as an operating activity on the Consolidated Statements of Cash Flows.

-The Company's proportionate share in the earnings of LSV was \$ 34,219 and \$ 32,711 during the three months ended June 30, 2024 and 2023, respectively.
-During the six months ended June 30, 2024 and 2023, the Company's proportionate share in the earnings of LSV was \$ 65,862 and \$ 61,590 , respectively.
+The Company's proportionate share in the earnings of LSV was \$34,219 \$36,513 and \$32,711 \$29,927 during the three months ended June 30, 2024 September 30, 2024 and 2023, respectively.
+During the six nine months ended June 30, 2024 September 30, 2024 and 2023, the Company's proportionate share in the earnings of LSV was \$65,862 \$102,375 and \$61,590 \$91,517, respectively.